Nachiket1234/GLVision/README.md

+## Project Background and Prior Work

+This project (GLVision) is an improved and stable version of my earlier project OpenCV-Edge-Detector: [OpenCV-Edge-Detector](https://github.com/Nachiket1234/OpenCV-Edge-Detector) However, that **older project had numerous errors and didn't function** reliably—issues included:

+- Failed live camera rendering from texture size mismatches.
+- Problems with grayscale shader application not updating in real-time.
+- Potential image corruption due to unhandled YUV padding in conversions.

+Those bugs led me to **refactor and create this new repo for a more stable** and performant version that meets the requirements.
 # GLVision: Real-Time Camera Grayscale Filter

 GLVision is a high-performance Android application that demonstrates real-time video processing.
 The app captures the live camera feed and provides a toggle to apply a grayscale filter, processed efficiently using native C++ with the Android NDK and OpenCV.
 It also includes an FPS counter to monitor performance.